calzonelover/CMS_DC_ANOMALY/README.md

-# Semi-supervised outlier detection for CMS detector
+# Outlier Detection for Data Certification

 ## Data Quality Monitoring (DQM)
 Data quality in CMS detector could be monitored via GUI by using the tools that provided by DQM team.
 The pipeline of data flow start at online section which shifters at P5 monitor various measured quantity and control the alarming system to directly contact the experts if there is any sub-system went wrong or report the weird behaviour.
 Not only the online world, DQM tools also provide the offline inspection after 48hrs of collisions to double check the failure of some sub-system by looking multiple histograms.